Pancho Villa: Villa during the Madero presidency, 1911–1913

 Honorary Brigadier-General Pancho Villa before a Federal Army firing squad in Jiménez, Chihuahua, in 1912.
 His execution by General Victoriano Huerta was averted at the last moment by a telegram from President Madero.

 The rebel forces, including Villa, were demobilized, and Madero called on the men of action to return to civilian life.
 Orozco and Villa demanded that hacienda land seized during the violence bringing Madero to power be distributed to revolutionary soldiers.
 Madero refused, saying that the government would buy the properties from their owners and then distribute them to the revolutionaries at some future date.
 According to a story recounted by Villa, he told Madero at a banquet in Ciudad Juárez after the victory in 1911, "You, sir [Madero], have destroyed the revolution...
 It's simple: this bunch of dandies have made a fool of you, and this will eventually cost us our necks, yours included."
 This proved to be the case for Madero, who was murdered during a military coup in February 1913 in a period known as the Ten Tragic Days (Decena Trágica).

 Villa with his staff in 1913.
-Villa is in gray suit in center.
-His aide, Gen. Rodolfo Fierro, is to Villa's right.
-To Villa's left is Gen. Toribio Ortega and far right of photo is Colonel Juan Medina.
+Left to right: Villa's aide Gen. Rodolfo Fierro, Villa, Gen. Toribio Ortega, and Col. Juan Medina.
 Villa and Fierro served in the Constitutionalist Army opposing Huerta.

 Once elected president in November 1911, Madero proved a disastrous politician, dismissing his revolutionary supporters and relying on the existing power structure.
 Villa strongly disapproved of Madero's decision to name Venustiano Carranza (who previously had been a staunch supporter of Diaz until Diaz refused to appoint him as Governor of Coahuila in 1909) as his Minister of War.
 Madero's "refusal personally to accommodate Orozco was a major political blunder."
 Orozco rebelled in March 1912, both for Madero's continuing failure to enact land reform and because he felt insufficiently rewarded for his role in bringing the new president to power.
 At the request of Madero's chief political ally in the state, Chihuahua Governor Abraham González, Villa returned to military service under Madero to fight the rebellion led by his former comrade Orozco.
 Although Orozco appealed with him to join his rebellion, Villa again gave Madero key military victories.
 With 400 cavalrymen, he captured Parral from the Orozquistas and then joined forces in the strategic city of Torreón with the Federal Army under the command of General Victoriano Huerta.